 There are three zippered pockets, two for your hands and a vertical one in the chest area.
 As an extra feature, the jacket has a USB plug for charging devices.

-The Ororo is the best women’s heated jacket and a perfect fit for outdoor activities where you prefer a lightweight model over the bulk and weight of many layers or a down coat.
+The Ororo is the best heated jacket for women and a perfect fit for outdoor activities where you prefer a lightweight model over the bulk and weight of many layers or a down coat.

 Best For: Work & recreation, lightweight and sportive top layer.